Corrector Yui: Correctors

 Corrector Software No. 4, The System Maintainer.
-Yui meets him on a rainforest like simulation.
+Yui meets him on a rainforest-like simulation.
 He has the ability to control nature, like water and plants.
-His power helps Yui to access the Water Element Suit, and she can control nature at will, using it as defensive, recovering, or offensive tools.
-He has a rebellious, childish personality, and dislikes anyone who desecrates nature, to the point of kidnapping everyone who litters on the rainforest simulation.
-When Yui meets him, he at first hates Professor Inukai, whom he believed had left him, but he finally learns that Dr. Inukai actually loves him, just like the other Correctors, and left him there for his own safety.
+His power enables Yui to access the Water Element Suit and grants her the ability to control nature at will, which she can use as a defensive, recovery, or offensive tool.
+He has a rebellious, childish personality and dislikes anyone who desecrates nature, to the point of kidnapping those who litter on the rainforest simulation.
+When Yui meets him, he initially hates Professor Inukai, whom he believed had left him.
+However, he learns that Inukai actually loves him and the other Correctors and left him there for his own safety.